intel/SGXDataCenterAttestationPrimitives/QuoteVerification/QVL/README.md

 NOTE: Enclave build is currently not supported on Windows.

+HINT: Windows build may fail if repository path is too long.
+      Consider changing HUNTER_ROOT location in CMakeLists.txt

 #### Using Visual Studio with CMake support
 CMake project can be directly opened and built using Visual Studio with CMake support..
 #### Using CMake, MSBuild and PowerShell